-- (a) a conviction of the executive, or a plea of nolo contendere, to a felony involving moral turpitude; - (b) willful misconduct or gross negligence by the executive resulting, in either case, in material economic harm to the Company or any related entities; - (c) a willful failure by the executive to carry out the reasonable and lawful directions of the Board and failure by the executive to remedy such willful failure within 30 days after receipt of written notice of same, by the Board; - (d) fraud, embezzlement, theft or dishonesty of a material nature by the executive against the Company or any related entity, or a willful material violation by the executive of a policy or procedure of the Company or any related entity, resulting, in any case, in material economic harm to the Company or any related entity; or - (e) a willful material breach by the executive of his or her employment agreement and failure by the executive to remedy the material breach within 30 days after receipt of written notice thereof from the Board.
+- a. a conviction of the executive, or a plea of nolo contendere, to a felony involving moral turpitude; - b. willful misconduct or gross negligence by the executive resulting, in either case, in material economic harm to the Company or any related entities; - c. a willful failure by the executive to carry out the reasonable and lawful directions of the Board and failure by the executive to remedy such willful failure within 30 days after receipt of written notice from the Board; - d. fraud, embezzlement, theft or dishonesty of a material nature by the executive against the Company or any related entity, or a willful material violation by the executive of a policy or procedure of the Company or any related entity, resulting, in any case, in material economic harm to the Company or any related entity; or - e. a willful material breach by the executive of his or her employment agreement and failure by the executive to remedy the material breach within 30 days after receipt of written notice from the Board.